 The BiDye Traction Railroad shows off the versatility of Trainz: A New Era by creating a virtual model railroad for you to explore.
 Trainz: A New Era (TANE) is the most realistic and visually stunning Train and Railroad Simulator for PC and Mac.
 TANE is the latest release in the long running.
 Trainz: A New Era is a massive leap forward delivering upgraded graphics, performance, features, gameplay, session creation, multiplayer and a whole lot more.
-Trainz a new era free Includes the all new E2 Graphics Engine; Larger, more detailed routes and environments; Lighting that automatically casts shadows from all solid objects,.
+Includes the all new E2 Graphics Engine; Larger, more detailed routes and environments; Lighting that automatically casts shadows from all solid objects,.
 Current Version: TANE Service Pack 3 digital download for PC and Mac.
 (DVD Box versions currently out of stock.)
 Trainz A New Era first released in 2015.

 Your Pictures folder in Windows 10, found on the strip hugging the left edge of every desktop folder, easily earns kudos as the best place in Windows to store your digital photos.
 When Windows imports your digital camera’s photos, it automatically stuffs them there to take advantage of that folder’s built-in viewing tools.